Download the 2019 map book for Oxfam Trailwalker Sydney here!

 Frenchs Forest Showground to Davidson Park

 After passing through the suburban streets of Belrose, the trail makes it way towards the pretty waterfalls and rock platforms of The Cascades before becoming rugged and narrow along the valley floor next to Middle Harbour Creek.
-After crossing the pipeline and Carroll Creek, the single track then stays along the water’s edge before opening up to a fire trail just before arriving at Davidson Park picnic area.
+After crossing the pipeline and Carroll Creek, the single track then stays along the water’s edge before opening up to a fire trail just before arriving at the stunning Davidson Park picnic area.
 Several small waterways feed into the main creeks in this section.
 These can flow over the trail during rain, or periods of recent rainfall, so take care and be prepared to get your boots wet!

 Checkpoint 6 – Checkpoint 7 (100km and 50km) 7.9km